jwt625/PlayGround/20251117_GDSJam/DevLog/DevLog-000-planning.md

 - **GDSII** (Graphic Design System II) originated from Calma in the 1970s as a stream format for IC mask data.
 - Despite being the universal interchange format, modern workflows remain **file-centric, siloed, and desktop-bound**.
 - Collaborative review processes rely on screenshots, KLayout sessions, or shared drives, offering no real-time collaboration or annotation.
+- **Proprietary, closed-source tools** dominate the EDA industry, limiting innovation and accessibility.

 ### The Opportunity
 - The success of **Figma** in UI design and **Miro / FigJam** in ideation shows that professionals value **real-time, multiplayer creation**.
 - **EDA** tools have lagged behind this trend due to proprietary data formats and heavy local compute.
-- A browser-native layout viewer/editor with **live collaboration, comments, and LLM-assisted parametric editing** would fill this gap.
+- A browser-native layout viewer/editor with **live collaboration and comments** would fill this gap.
+- **Target audience:** Academic researchers, photonics designers, chip design newcomers, and open-source hardware communities.
+- **Cultural shift:** Promote open-source practices in chip design, similar to the software industry's transformation.
+- **Emerging markets:** Photonics, quantum computing, and open-source silicon (e.g., SkyWater PDK, Tiny Tapeout) are more receptive to open collaboration.
-- The ecosystem can start open-source-first (like KLayout) and monetize via collaborative SaaS hosting and enterprise deployments.
+- The ecosystem starts **fully open-source and peer-to-peer**, with optional paid hosting for teams needing persistence and advanced features.

 ---